pandastrike/shred/ReadMe.md

 });
 ```

-Shred uses HTTP status codes as event names.
-You can also add listeners to the "success" event, the "error" event, and the most generic "response" event.
-Shred makes sure that only the most specific event handler gets called for a response.

 You can pass listeners directly into the shred request call, as in the above examples, or add listeners to the request with the `on` method:

 ```javascript